In the concept of cult of

 - Barbara Welter

 Barbara Welter describes an important stage in the expression of sexual stereotype.
 The idea of The Cult of True Womanhood, or the cult of domesticity, sought to assert that womanly virtue resided in piety, purity, submissiveness and domesticity.
-Woman, in the cult of True Womanhood presented by the women in magazines and religious literature of the nineteenth century, was the hostage in the home.
 In a society where values changed frequently, where fortunes rose and fell with frightening rapidity, where social mobility and economic mobility provided instability as well as hope, one thing at least remained the same - a true woman was a true woman, wherever she was found.
 If anyone, male or female, dared to tamper with the complex of virtues, he was damned immediately as the enemy of God, of civilization, and of the Republic.

 The Cult of Domesticity & True Womanhood Defined: